peterhinch/micropython-nano-gui/README.md

 ```
 As supplied, `color_setup.py` assumes a Pyboard (1.x or D) connected to an
 Adafruit 1.27" OLED as specified in that file.
 If that doesn't correspond to
 your hardware, it should be edited to suit.
+See example files in the
+`setup_examples` directory.
 ```bash
 $ mpremote mount .
 ```